From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Introduction

 \subsection{Related Work}

-State Space Models~\cite{gu2020hippo, gu2021combining} have been recently introduced as an alternative recurrent architecture aimed at rivaling the well established transformer backbone~\cite{vaswani2017attention} widely used across a range of domains, from language modeling to vision.
-The model was originally introduced as a discretization of a time-continuous linear dynamical system~\cite{gu2021combining}.
-Recent works tried to re-frame the architecture from a linear recurrent perspective.
-For example~\cite{orvieto2023resurrecting} tried to understand what components of the architecture are necessary, highlighting the importance of linearity, as well as of the particular parametrization that allows control over the stability of the model.
+SSMs~\citep{gu2020hippo, gu2021combining} have been recently introduced as an alternative recurrent architecture aimed at rivaling the well established transformer backbone~\citep{vaswani2017attention}.
+The model was originally introduced as a discretized linear dynamical system~\citep{gu2021combining}.
+Recent works tried to re-frame the architecture from a linear recurrent perspective \citep{orvieto2023resurrecting}.
+However, there are still many gaps in understanding this family of models~\citep{team2024jamba}, such as questions around expressivity~\citep{orvieto2023universality}.
+This is particularly important given the proliferation of Mamba-inspired architectures that have emerged since its introduction \citep{qin2024mamba,csordas2024moeut,zhu2401vision,mamba2023gu,de2024griffin,Beck2024xLSTM}.

-However, there are still many gaps in understanding this family of models~\cite{team2024jamba}, such as questions around expressivity~\cite{orvieto2023universality}.
-This is particularly important given the proliferation of Mamba-inspired architectures that has emerged since the introduction of the model.
-For example, Mamba-Spike \cite{qin2024mamba} integrates a spiking front-end with the Mamba backbone, leveraging event-driven processing for efficient temporal data handling.
-The Mixture of Mamba approach combines Mamba's selective state spaces with the Transformer's Mixture of Experts (MoE) layer \cite{csordas2024moeut}, potentially offering faster convergence and improved performance scaling.
-Vision Mamba (Vim) \cite{zhu2401vision} adapts the architecture for visual tasks, employing bidirectional Mamba blocks to process high-resolution images efficiently.
-Besides specific adaptation of the model into new architectures, the core Mamba block also evolved, for example, by the introduction of gating in Mamba-2~\cite{mamba2023gu} and similar SSM architectures~\cite{de2024griffin,Beck2024xLSTM} which for example invalidates to a certain extent the convolutional view of the architecture.